The Couch Potato Report – April 20th, 2013

 For now, that’s this week’s COUCH POTATO REPORT.

-Enjoy the movies and I’ll see you back here next time on The Couch!
+Enjoy the movies and I’ll see you back here again next time on The Couch!